FriedCurmudgeon/localTouristInfo/README.md

 A service to help tourists and locals fint their way around your home town.

 ## Set up
+- Import /_SQL/db-tables.sql into your MySQL or MariaDB.
-Edit /config/conf.php to match your database credentials.
+- Edit /config/conf.php to match your database credentials.
-Replace /img/logo.php with your own logo.
+- Replace /img/logo.php with your own logo.
+- Log on with user __admin__ and password __AdminPass__.